twhite96/made-mistakes-gatsby/src/posts/work/minimal-mistakes-jekyll-theme.md

 Minimal Mistakes is a flexible two-column Jekyll theme.
 Perfect for hosting your personal site, blog, or portfolio on GitHub or your own server.

 Includes responsive layouts (`single`, `archive`, and `splash` pages) that look great on mobile and desktop browsers.
-As the name implies --- styling is purposely minimalistic to be enhanced and customized by you :smile:.
+As the name implies --- styling is purposely minimalistic to be enhanced and customized by you.

 <p markdown="0">
   <a href="https://mmistakes.github.io/minimal-mistakes/" onclick="ga('send', 'event', 'link', 'click', 'Preview Minimal Mistakes');" class="btn">Live preview</a>